AnKing-VIP/AnKing-Note-Types/Note Types/Cloze-AnKingMaster-v3/README.md

 - [X] Change to "curly brackets" on all note types
 - [X] explain var tagID on all note types
 - [X] Fix change from lecture-notes id to lecture
-- [ ] Maybe fix Image hover zoom only working for extra on mobile?
-See what it does with mobile taps (maybe compare past version?)
+- [ ] Maybe fix Image hover zoom - needs to be 1.0 on mobile (maybe just a simple important class?)
-- [ ] Fix custom images for buttons
+- [x] Fix custom images for buttons

 <b>Please consider checking out our:</b>